seba47/xamarin-test-box/README.md

 ## Pre-Configuration

 #### If you have never compile your solution on this machine, do it!
-NuGet packages should be in the file system.
-It will be done automatically in the next versions.
+NuGet packages should be in the file system so be sure they were restored after building.
+[Enabling and disabling package restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore#enabling-and-disabling-package-restore).

 #### Git Bash
 If you have not used the bash, please login with your credentials because they will be needed later to get the last version of the tests.